<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <category><![CDATA[Financial Planning News]]></category>

-<p>The post <a href="https://www.pws.net.au/2026/03/31/rise-in-smsf-inflows-indicate-more-people-are-moving-into-the-sector/">Rise in SMSF inflows indicate more people are moving into the sector</a> appeared first on <a href="https://www.pws.net.au">Professional Wealth Services</a>.</p>
+<p>The post <a href="https://www.pws.net.au/2026/05/13/key-tax-changes-and-measures-from-the-2026-federal-budget/">Key tax changes and measures from the 2026 Federal Budget</a> appeared first on <a href="https://www.pws.net.au">Professional Wealth Services</a>.</p>

 ]]></description>

-<p><img loading="lazy" decoding="async" alt="" height="322" src="https://acctweb.com.au/images/SMSF-inflow-sector.jpg" width="550" /></p>
+<p><img loading="lazy" decoding="async" alt="" height="367" src="https://acctweb.com.au/images/budget26-key_changes.jpg" width="550" /></p>

 <p>.</p>